Infacon XVI, (Online), Trondheim, Norway, 27-29 September 2021

 Infacon I, Johannesburg, South Africa, 22-26 April 1974

 INFACON (International Ferro-Alloys Congress) was founded in South Africa in 1974 by the SAIMM (Southern African Institute of Mining and Metallurgy), Mintek (then the National Institute for Metallurgy), and the Ferro Alloys Producers' Association (FAPA) when the first INFACON was held in Johannesburg.

 The intention of INFACON is to stimulate technical interchange on all aspects of ferro-alloy production.

-The current members of ICFA include representatives from Brazil, China, European Union, India, Japan, Kazakhstan, North America, Norway, Russia, South Africa, Turkey, and Ukraine.
-The next Infacon event, INFACON XV, will be held in South Africa, in 2018.
+The current members of ICFA include representatives from Brazil, China, European Union, India, Japan, Kazakhstan, North America, Norway, Russia, South Africa, South Korea, Turkey, and Ukraine.
+The next Infacon event, INFACON XVI, will be held in Norway, in 2021.

 INFACON continues to contribute to the exchange of research and development information by publishing peer-reviewed papers covering the major and most of the minor ferro-alloys.
 This website is intended to make all of the previous INFACON papers freely available to all interested people.
 This is in line with the approach adopted by SAIMM and Mintek to make their open publications easily accessible.